Full-Time Faculty Ph.D. in Pharmaceutical Biology, University of Tokyo, Japan Phone: +880-2-55668200 Ext: 1919 Curriculum Vitae |

-Muktadir Shahid Hossain is an Associate Professor of the Department of Biochemistry and Microbiology of NSU.
-He joined the department in Janauary 2017.
+Muktadir Shahid Hossain is a Professor of the Department of Biochemistry and Microbiology of NSU.
+He joined the department in January 2017.

 List of Publications as an NSU employee: